yuqiii-wang/KnowledgeNotes/fundamental_computer/compilation_principles/compilation_principles.md

 Inter-procedural analysis considers procedure invocations (typically a function call in c/c++).

-Many functions are labelled as `inline` due to high frequency invocations,
+Many functions are labelled as `inline` due to high frequency invocations.